cmusatyalab/openface/README.md

 for CPU mode:

 ```
-sudo docker build -t facenet .
+sudo docker build -t openface .
-sudo docker run -t -i -v $PWD:/facenet facenet /bin/bash
+sudo docker run -t -i -v $PWD:/openface openface /bin/bash
-cd /facenet
+cd /openface
 ./demos/compare.py images/examples/{lennon*,clapton*}
 ```

-To use, place your images in `facenet` on your host and access them from the shared Docker directory.
+To use, place your images in `openface` on your host and access them from the shared Docker directory.

 ## By hand